CommandCrafterx/silk-database-server/README.md

 - Clean code with structured error handling and extensible architecture.

 # Getting Started
-note: You can also use our Installer from the Releases section if you use mac OS or Linux.
+Note: You can also use our Installer from the Releases section if you use macOS or Linux.
 # Install Dependencies
 Type into your terminal: "npm install express better-sqlite3"
 # Run the Application